pingcap/community/challenge-programs/challenge-program-season-2.md

 ## Sign up

-To sign up for the program, [Open an Issue](https://github.com/tidb-challenge-program/register) in the [tidb-challenge-program/register](https://github.com/tidb-challenge-program/register) Repo, in the following format:
+To sign up for the program, [Open an Issue](https://github.com/tidb-challenge-program/register) in the [tidb-challenge-program/register](https://github.com/tidb-challenge-program/register) Repo, in the format as defined by the issue template.

-- Title: UCP/Sign Up
-- Text content:
-    - For personal signup, please introduce yourself briefly and leave your email address for future contact.
-    - For team sign up, please introduce your team briefly, provide your team name, list your team members, and leave an email address for future contact

 > **Note:**
 >
+>- You can participate as an individual or team up.
+In both two cases, you will sign up as a team.
 >- Up to three members are allowed in a team.
 >- Teams that include PingCAP employees will be marked with a star (*).
 Their challenge points will not be included in the final ranking, but are legible for gift redemption.
 >- To change the signup information, you need to close the original signup issue and open a new one to sign up again.